 You can change the properties of a logical port on an LHEA by using dynamic logical partitioning to remove the logical port from the logical partition.
 You can also add the logical port back to the logical partition using the changed properties.
-If the operating system of the logical partition does not support dynamic logical partitioning for LHEAs, and you want to change any logical port property other than the VLANs on which the logical port participates, you must set a partition profile for the logical partition, and activate the logical partition using the new or changed partition profile.
-If the operating system of the logical partition for the logical partition, and so which the logical port participates, you must remove the logical port from a partition profile belonging to the logical port participates, you must remove the logical port from a partition profile belonging to the logical partition, shut down and activate the logical port back to the partition profile using the changed VLAN configuration, and shut down and activate the logical partition again using the changed partition profile.
+If the operating system of the logical partition does not support dynamic logical partitioning for LHEAs, and you want to change any logical port property other than the VLANs on which the logical port participates, you must set a partition profile for the logical partition so that the partition profile contains the wanted logical port properties, shut down the logical partition, and activate the logical partition using the new or changed partition profile.
+If the operating system of the logical partition does not support dynamic logical partitioning for LHEAs, and you want to change the VLANs on which the logical port participates, you must remove the logical port from a partition profile belonging to the logical partition, shut down and activate the logical partition using the changed partition profile, add the logical port back to the partition profile using the changed VLAN configuration, and shut down and activate the logical partition again using the changed partition profile.